 "In 1635, A meeting of the parishioners ordered that "he that keepeth the clock and ringeth curfewe shall have XIId per annum for his paynes: and also the ringers VIs.
 VIIId.
 Per annum to ring every Sonday in this manner."
 Three shillings and three pence was spent when Edward Markland of Wigan, and another came to Childwall and "we did consummate the bargaine with them about the bell and it was knoct in peeces."
 At the request of the Inhabitants of Childwall Parish ye Lady Dowager Gerard, of Garswood, gave ten guineas, part thereof for erecting this seat for ye use of the churchwardens, and ye surplus towards erecting five new bells hung in ye steeple of this church in the year of our Lord 1722.

 There have been bells in this tower (and previous tower) for almost five hundred years, and while Childwall has a ring of 6 bells now, it was a slightly different story a few hundred years ago.
 The new tower was to completed the same in fifteen months according to the elevation and plan.
 The cost was to be £1750!
 The new building occupied the same site as the old, with the exception that the new West wall was a few feet west of the position of the old one.
 New foundations were sunk to a depth of six feet and when the new walls rose about ground level, they were made five feet thick, of new stone on the outside, faced inside with stones from the old tower.
+In 1517, we hear of three new bells being hung in the tower having been made by Richard Seliock of Nottingham.
+The great bell (518lbs), the lesser bell (417lbs) and Mr. Norriss bell (41lbs).This is the first reference we have to the presence of bells, and after this time they appear quite frequently in the Accounts: In 1552 there were only 2 bells, one having been sold in the meantime to John Plummer of Chester, but by 1589 the number was once again restored to three.

 If for to ring a man comes here;